getchui/sample-apps/cpp_sdk/cpp_dist_bundle/c++/readme.md

 - `cmake --build . --config release --parallel 4`
 - After building the executables, you will need to copy them from `build/Release` to `build/` before running them.
 - Additionally, you must copy over all `.dll` libs located in `../trueface_sdk/lib` to the build directory.
+- A peculiarity about Window's is that when an exception is thrown, no error message is printed to the console.
+You may therefore choose to wrap the sample code in try catch statements, printing the exception messages.
+As an example, if the appropriate model file is not found, the SDK will throw an exception.

+## Running the Sample Apps
 At this point, you are ready to run the sample apps.
-Some sample apps may require you to have additional model files downloaded (they will throw an exception if the model file is not detected).
+Most sample apps require you to have additional model files downloaded (they will throw an exception if the model file is not detected).
-The model files can be downloaded by running `../../download_models/download_all_models.sh`.
+All the model files can be downloaded by running `../../download_models/download_all_models.sh`.
+You can also choose to download only the models files required for your application by running the individual scripts provided in that directory.
 If you download the model files to a directory other than the build directory, you must specify the path to the directory using the `Trueface::ConfigurationOptions.modelsPath` configuration option.

 ## Note
 - When compiling your application, be sure to use the `-Ofast` compiler flag.

-## CMake Options
+## Other CMake Options
 - `BUILD_GPU`: Builds sample apps involving GPU specific functions.
 Will need the GPU SDK in order to run these sample apps. ex. `cmake -DBUILD_GPU=ON ..`
 - `BUILD_GPU_OPENCV`: Builds the sample app which demonstrates loading images directly from GPU VRAM. ex. `cmake -DBUILD_GPU_OPENCV=ON`.
   Enabling this option will also enable `BUILD_GPU`.